Aligned, Multiple-transient Events in the First Palomar Sky Survey: Rejection of preprints by arXiv

+Initial skepticism by scientists

+The two papers were critically received by the scientific community and met with wide skepticism.

-Michael Wiescher suggested Villarroel, Bruehl, and their coauthors had actually been observing debris that resulted from earlier nuclear tests and that would give the appearances of "bursts of radiance" when seen through a telescope.
-SETI's Eliot Gillum noted that Villareal's results could be explained by meteors that flew directly towards the telescope's view, instead of perpendicular to it, resulting in the appearance of specks of light as opposed to streaks.
+Scientific American noted that there were many simpler explanations, and that this provided an opportunity for UFO skeptics and enthusiasts to see how extraordinary claims are scientifically tested.
+Michael C. F. Wiescher suggested Villarroel, Bruehl, and their coauthors had actually been observing debris that resulted from earlier nuclear tests and that would give the appearances of "bursts of radiance" when seen through a telescope.
+SETI's Eliot Gillum noted that Villarroel's results could be explained by meteors that flew directly towards the telescope's view, instead of perpendicular to it, resulting in the appearance of specks of light as opposed to streaks.
 Sean M. Kirkpatrick stated the results were probably the result of either solar flare radiation or high-altitude balloons.
-Other critics have noted that the 1950s were a "golden age" of UFO sightings and the results correlating the appearance of the artifacts with UFO reports could be attributed to observation bias.
-The Center for UFO Studies maintains a historic database of UFO sightings (UFOCAT) which was used by Bruehl & Villarroel.

-Writing on his personal website, Adam Frank applauded the researchers' effort at peer review of the two papers, though cautioned that "getting your paper published in a peer-reviewed quality journal does not make it right".
-Nigel Hambly suggested that examining the actual plates, instead of digital copies as Villarroel and Bruehl did, might result in a different conclusion and that "there's no shame in being wrong".